geekcodec/compapp/README.md

-# ChatGPT Comparison App
+# CompApp
-This is my dedicated OpenAI Apps SDK project.
+This is my Apps project.